MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Background

-\paragraph{Other monolingual benchmarks} Minimal pair benchmarks have recently been developed for various other languages, using different methods.
-Some use existing annotated sentences from UD, some craft templates, and some others are built by translating an English dataset.
-For Chinese, CLiMP \citep{xiang-etal-2021-climp} generate their minimal pairs with templates adapted from BLiMP, while SLING \citep{song-etal-2022-sling} edit a constituency treebank with templates and then verify the results with human annotators.
-ZhoBLiMP \citep{DBLP:journals/corr/abs-2411-06096} employ a mixture of pairs translated from BLiMP, extracted from syntax journals and textbooks, manipulated with templates.
-JBliMP \citep{someya-oseki-2023-jblimp} extract minimal pairs for from journal articles on Japanese syntax.
-BLiMP-NL \citet{suijkerbuijk2024} create ten sentence pairs per paradigm by hand for Dutch, as well as 90 more sentences generated by ChatGPT and then hand-checked.
-Closer to our approach, RuBLiMP \citep{taktasheva-etal-2024-rublimp} create pairs from UD-parsed sentences using perturbation rules.
-Most of these monolingual benchmarks cover agreement as well as other, possibly language-specific, syntactic phenomena.
+For Chinese, \citet[][CLiMP]{xiang-etal-2021-climp} generate minimal pairs with templates adapted from BLiMP, while \citet[][SLING]{song-etal-2022-sling} edit a constituency treebank with templates and then verify the results with human annotators. \citet[][ZhoBLiMP]{DBLP:journals/corr/abs-2411-06096} employ a mixture of adapting paradigms from English BLiMP, and extracting Chinese-specific paradigms from syntax journals and textbooks. \citet[][JBLiMP]{someya-oseki-2023-jblimp} extract minimal pairs from journal articles on Japanese syntax. \citet[][BLiMP-NL]{suijkerbuijk2024} create ten sentence pairs per paradigm by hand for Dutch, as well as 90 more sentences generated by ChatGPT and then hand-checked. \citet[][LINDSEA]{DBLP:journals/corr/abs-2309-06085} present minimal pairs for Tamil and Indonesian which are created manually by linguists and validated by native speakers. \citet{kryvosheieva-levy-2025-controlled} create minimal pairs specifically for Swahili noun class agreement, Hindi split ergativity and Basque verb agreement, each chosen for their complexity.

+Closer to our approach, \citet[][RuBLiMP]{taktasheva-etal-2024-rublimp} create pairs from UD-parsed sentences using perturbation rules.
+Our approach too leverages UD to identify syntactic relations, which we extend multilingually by setting up a language-agnostic minimal pair creation procedure (\S\ref{sec:pipeline}).